 In times of limited energy availability, your body increases the production of catecholamines (adrenaline and noradrenaline) which release fatty acids into the circulation to be burned as fuel.
 The problem is this specific tissue is very resistant to the actions of fat burning hormones.

 To make matters worse, proper blood circulation is lacking in stubborn fat areas, further slowing down its metabolism.
 Stubborn fat is also referred to as estrogenic fat, due to its high affinity for accumulating estrogen.

 Fasted cardio?
 Detox shakes?
 That brand new “fat-torching” supplement that just came out?
 How do you lose the fat for good?

-To get rid of the final layer of fat you need to dial in your nutrition further and give it some time.
+To get rid of the final layer of fat you need to dial in your nutrition and give it more time.

-As resilient as your fat deposits turn out to be, it is still only a matter of time before they give in to the energy deficit.
+As resilient as your fat deposits may be, it is still only a matter of time before they give in to the energy deficit.
 No amount of metabolic sluggishness or hormonal dysfunction will ever change that (the magic of physics).

 You’ve got to be patient though.
 Don’t expect overnight results.
 Work on your diet and if inclined, start bringing some additional firepower to the fat-burning party.